 The best acrylic paintbrushes

+These brushes are a great cheap-and-cheerful option for anyone starting.
+A decent choice for clean strokes, the bristles are quite soft, and the soft grip is comfortable to hold.
 Whilst they don’t hold as much paint as other brands, they typically come back to a decent point after cleaning, and they're flexible enough to feel quite responsive.

 How should I clean the best acrylic paintbrushes?